sf-twingate/tenant-shard-routing/README.md

 ## Architecture

-There is a single main external Application Load Balancer (ALB) that routes incoming requests to an Envoy instance.
+The solution uses a main external Application Load Balancer (ALB) that routes incoming requests to Envoy instance(s).
 The Envoy instance applies tenant routing logic based on the hostname of the request to determine the appropriate shard.
 The tenant-to-shard mappings are stored in a Google Cloud Storage (GCS) bucket.

 Each shard has its own Application Load Balancer (ALB) that can handle additional routing, as needed.
 As an example, the shard ALB in this repo routes requests based on path:
 - `/*` → Default service backend